 The motto of the Jesuit order, Ad Majorem Dei Gloriam – For the greater glory of God encapsulates his understanding of our true purpose in life and, through living this, leads us to real growth and deep happiness.

-The 2017 College Theme was designed by three students, Chloe Tran (Year 12), Athira John (Year 10) and Antonia Salazar (Year 11) under the direction of Ms. Kate Caish.
+The College Theme was designed by three students, Bridgette Balzarolo (Year 12), Katya Camuncoli (Year 12) and Antonia Salazar (Year 12) under the direction of Ms. Sarah Phipps.

 College Prayer Life